 Tip: If you don't see the File, Edit, View menu at the top of the screen try pressing Alt.

 Tip: You can see the version of most Linux commands by typing <command> -v, where <command> is the name of the command you want to know the version.

 MS-DOS users can determine their version by using the ver command.

-Computer games will often show the version when the program is starting up or in one of the four corners of the main window after the game has loaded.
+Computer games usually display the version in one of the four corners of the main window after they load.

 When a new feature is introduced, a bug is fixed, or a security hole is patched the version number is increased as a way for the user to identify if they have the new changes.
 For example, if a problem was fixed in version 1.0 of a program and a user called support indicating they were having that problem, the technician could suggest downloading and updating to 1.1 because the patch notes indicate it fixes the problem.